jarviscodes/R-S/README.md

 Research and scratchpad repo containing code samples from books, micro-ideas, exercices, ...
 Some code may not work or be optimized as expected.

+Most of these have other ways of solving them.
+There are builtins and standard libary modules that are more appropriate for production use.

+Inquiries?
+Requests?
+Remarks?
+Suggestions?

+`python -m transpose_cipher`

+`jiadoasyzmr@r.vjac`

 ## Done
 ### Bubble Sort